bigpigeon.us webpage WWII - Germany > ETO > ETO Communications Zone, updated by RAC 17 May 2022

-In military parlance, The Communications Zone or CommZ is the rear part of theater of operations (behind but contiguous to the combat zone) which contains the lines of communications, establishments for supply and evacuation, and other agencies required for the immediate support and maintenance of the field forces.
+In military parlance, The Communications Zone or CommZ is the rear area of a theater of operations (behind but contiguous to the combat zone) which contains the lines of communications, establishments for supply and evacuation, and other agencies required for the immediate support and maintenance of the field forces.

-For months after D-Day, the Communications Zone in the European Theater of Operations lacked sufficient port facilities.
+For months after D-Day, the European Theater of Operations lacked sufficient port facilities.

 At first, Allied troops were supplied directly from the beach, especially by LST (Landing Ship Tank) ships that could run up on the beach, drop their ramps, and unload onto land.
 This capability was weather-dependent, and fortunately for the next several months the weather was generally cooperative, except for the storm mentioned in the following paragraph.

-Immediately after D-Day, two artificial ports, called Mulberries, were put in place off of the invasion beaches, one off of Omaha Beach and one in the British sector at Arromanches.
-Both Mulberries were fully functional by June 18, but the Omaha Beach Mulberry was destroyed in a storm on June 19.
+Immediately after D-Day, two artificial ports, called Mulberries, were put in place off the invasion beaches, one off Omaha Beach and one in the British sector at Arromanches.
+Both Mulberries were fully functional by 18 June, but the Omaha Beach Mulberry was destroyed in a storm on 19 June.
 The Arromanches Mulberry, called Port Winston, was used for ten months and landed four million tons of supplies.
-Remains are still scattered in Arrmanches harbor.
+Mulberry remains are still scattered in Arromanches harbor.

 The second major port, Brest in Brittany, had been heavily used by the American Expeditionary Force in 1917-19 during World War I. Such was not the case in World War II.
-When Brest finally surrended on September 19, the port facilities had been thoroughly destroyed by the Germans that Brest was not of use during the remainder of the four.
+When Brest finally surrendered on 19 September, the port facilities had been thoroughly destroyed by the Germans that Brest was not of use during the remainder of the four.

-Rouen, in the Seine estuary near Le Harve, surrendered to Canadian forces on August 30, and Le Harve, near the entrance of the Seine River, surrendered to the British on September 12.
+Smaller ports, Rouen, in the Seine estuary, surrendered to Canadian forces on 30 August, and Le Harve, near the entrance of the Seine River, surrendered to the British on 12 September.

-The third major port, Antwerp in Belgium, was siezed in good condition by the Canadian Army on September 4.
+The third major port, Antwerp in Belgium, was seized in good condition by the Canadian Army on 4 September.
 However, the approach to Antwerp was up a long estuary, which was not cleared of German troops until November.

-Several hundred miles away to the south, the port of Marseilles was siezed by French troops around August 26.
+Several hundred miles away to the south, the port of Marseilles was seized by French troops on 26 August.
 Despite the distance, the rail network in Southern France soon led to a third of the supplies needed by the Allied armies being landed in Marseilles and then shipped northward.

 In addition to a shortage of port facilities, the Communications Zone experienced other logistics issues: